prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

       </div>
   </div>
 </section>

+If you weren’t expecting the <a target="_blank" href="https://www.nzxt.com/">NZXT</a> H400i on this list, you must’ve been living under a rock for the past year or so.
+If you’re looking for the best of the best, the lord of lords, the top of the line, then this is the Micro ATX case for you.

 The greatness doesn’t stop at looks for the H400i, as its features set it apart from all other Micro ATX cases.
 The H400i is built for custom and AIO water cooling, includes superb cooling and noise reduction, and even comes with an RGB “CAM Powered Smart Device” fan controller for your stylish RGB setup.